If you have seen some shounen anime, you certainly know what I’m talking about.

 3. They motivate us to never give in and follow our dreams

 Even if our dreams seem to be impossible, they try to portray that with a lot of training and invested time, we can get close to what we want.
-Which is true.
+This is true.

 4. They never seek revenge (even if they are hurt badly) and forgive those who wronged them